 A lot of people like to be a dog owner, but most of them do not know what kind of responsibility that actually is.
 You should be educated on what kind of issues or diseases could your dog possibly suffer from, and do everything to prevent that.
-As in humans, dog can be a victim both of heart and kidney problems, but of bone issues as well.
-Bone diseases could develop in any age, though most people think that dogs suffer from conditions such as arthritis and osteoarthritis, in later stages of life.
+As in humans, the dog can be a victim both of heart and kidney problems, but of bone issues as well.
+Bone diseases could develop at any age, though most people think that dogs suffer from conditions such as arthritis and osteoarthritis, in later stages of life.
 On contrary, puppies, as well as growing dogs in general, can have joint or muscles problems, which could later develop into more serious conditions.
-So, taking this in consideration, if you are an owner of a dog that is still growing, you would want to know what can occur and how to prevent it.
+So, taking this into consideration, if you are an owner of a dog that is still growing, you would want to know what can occur and how to prevent it.

 Which Diseases can affect Growing Dogs?

-If you notice that your dog is limping quite often, and decreased* range of motion, your dog might suffer from some kind of bone disease.
+If you notice that your dog is limping quite often, and decreased* the range of motion, your dog might suffer from some kind of bone disease.
 As soon as you suspect that something is not right, you should take your dog to a veterinarian, so he can conduct X-Ray testing, and detect what might be a problem.
 There are few possible conditions that a puppy or a growing dog could develop:

 - OCD is a condition in which there is a flaw on cartilage surface, mostly affecting shoulder, but hip, knee and elbow as well.
-It often goes along with constant pain, and limping.
+It often goes along with constant pain and limping.
 As a part of the treatment, medications are prescribed in order to reduce* inflammation.

-- Hypertrophic osteodystrophy might be the most common in growing dogs, and puppies and it represents inflammation in growth plates of long bones.
-The symptoms that go along are appetite loss, swelling and mild fever.
+- Hypertrophic osteodystrophy might be the most common in growing dogs and puppies and it represents inflammation in growth plates of long bones.
+The symptoms that go along are appetite loss, swelling, and mild fever.
 Though this one usually does not leave any permanent effects, as it is directly caused by growing, in rare cases it can leave a dog with deformed legs.

 - Elbow dysplasia is a condition that is usually caused by abnormal growth that occurs in elbow area.

 - Hip dysplasia can develop if hip joint is not formed correctly.
-This one is basically caused by unequal growth of socket and ball, and as one is bigger than the other it cannot fit.
-Symptoms that go along are mostly lameness in hip area and constant pain.
+This one is basically caused by the unequal growth of socket and ball, and as one is bigger than the other it cannot fit.
+Symptoms that go along are mostly lameness in the hip area and constant pain.
 This disease is most common in large breed growing dogs, and can actually be caused by genetics, so it is important that dogs with hip dysplasia are not used for breeding.

 If veterinarian detects that your dog suffers from some bone disease, he will prescribe medications and probably a therapy in order to treat* it.
 Only benefit here is that, as dogs are still growing and bones are not yet completely formed, it is easier to heal and return back to normal shape.